gcastillo-ucsd/kloudspeaker/Registration-plugin.md

 # User Folder

-For user folders definition in backend configuration, the parameters are:
+For user folders definition in plugin configuration, the parameters are:
   *  "`path`" is the place where user folders are created, use a folder that is not published.
   *  "`folder_name`" is a name for the folder.
 Leave it out if you want to name it after the user.
   *  "`add_to_users`" is a list of user ids that also see this folder.
 Useful for listing admins who need to control these folders.